-Learn how to ruche clothing the easy way!
-With this simple sewing technique, you can transform your dresses, skirts, and other clothes into looking more elegant and sophisticated!
-Get inspiration on how to ruche clothing here!
+Learn the ins and outs of ruching fabric the easy way.
+With this simple sewing technique, you can transform your clothes into sophisticated pieces.
+Get inspiration on how to ruche clothing here.

-Easy Ruche Clothing Guide To Transform Your Garments
+Easy Guide to Ruching Fabric to Transform Your Garments

-Ruche clothing is great for creating illusions of curves on its wearer.
-With a few twists and turns of the fabric in strategic places, it brings out the shape to naturally flatter the body.
-I just love how simple this technique is but the result it brings to the clothes is just amazing.
-Read some of my tips on how to ruche clothing on different garments.
+Ruching clothing is great for creating illusions of curves on its wearer.
+With a few twists and turns of the fabric in strategic places, flatter your body with clothes.

-Tip: Finding the perfect length of the dress is key!
+Tip: Finding the perfect dress length is key!

 — SewingDotCom (@Sewingdotcom) March 13, 2017

-This skirt looks great with its asymmetrical look and ruching on its sides.
-However, if it’s not the look you’re going for and your ruffles ate the length of your hem, you might end up with a kitschy looking skirt.
+This skirt looks great with its asymmetrical cut and ruching on its sides.
+But if your ruffles ate the length of your hem, you might end up with a kitschy looking skirt.
 To prevent your dress from looking tacky, adjust the hem to the right length.

-For a more in-depth guide on how to sew a ruched dress, here’s a video from Hallmark Channel for a tutorial:
+For a more in-depth guide on how to sew a ruched crop top from an old shirt, here’s a tutorial video from Jess Dang:

-Learning how to ruche clothing is such a magical skill to learn!
-You can transform simple dresses into fabulous and elegant-looking clothes with just a thread and a needle!
-It’s simply one of the best and easiest ways to take your clothes to the next level.
+Learning what is ruching and how to ruche clothing is such a magical skill to learn!
+You can transform dresses into elegant-looking pieces with just a thread and a needle.
+Ruching fabric is simply one of the best and easiest ways to take your clothes to the next level.

 - 23 Free Girls Dress Patterns You Can Use For Sewing